Terry Allen (Real

 Jacksonville, Florida on October 18, 2008 after a battle with lung cancer.

-Notices; The Times-Union - Jacksonville, Florida.
-November 15, 2008:
+Notices: The Times-Union - Jacksonville, Florida - November 15, 2008

-On October 18, 2008,
+On October

 the First Coast and the radio world lost an iconic classic.
 Rick